 For a monthly prompt about sacrifice, I wanted (as I often do) to turn it on its head.
 This was not to be a story about noble sacrifices for idealistic causes, with Starfleet cheering all the way.
 Instead, it was to be a story about personal human sacrifices, and how Starfleet can, I suspect, chew people up and spit them out.

-he’s going to miss them.
+The story begins with Malcolm telling Travis and Hoshi that he’s going to miss them.
 Hoshi is looking forward to spending more time with her family.
 Travis is trying to salvage his marriage.
 They are both retiring.
 It’s 2181, and they are the last three left of the original seven senior officers on the NX-01.
 T’Pol has returned to Vulcan and Phlox is back on Denobula.
 Tucker is dead, and Archer is pursuing a political career, which dovetails with Star Trek: Enterprise canon.
 With Hoshi and Travis’s retirements, Malcolm will be the last one standing.

-I like how it turned out, as it wove the themes of sacrifice and familial duty, crossing them with duties to Starfleet.
+So I like how it turned out, as it wove the themes of sacrifice and familial duty, crossing them with duties to Starfleet.
 It was a chance to fill in a few gaps left in Fortune, and to bring in the bench characters and give them great roles, people like Aidan, Chip, Deb, José, and Jennifer.
 The story acts as a bridge to the deeper future and continues the process of tying In Between Days to the Times of the HG Wells.
-I think it fulfilled its purpose well.
+Finally, I think it fulfilled its purpose well.

 In response to a weekly prompt about painting a scene, I submitted Atlas.
 As far back as Reversal, I had described Titania as a kind of Southerners’ paradise.
 This story gave me an opportunity to showcase that.